New evidence shows Trump was told many times there was no voter fraud — but he kept saying it anyway

 “To some extent his craziness is his best defense,” said former federal prosecutor Randall Eliason.
 “The fact that he often appears to actually believe some of this stuff could cut in his favor when it comes to a criminal case, where prosecutors would have to show corrupt or fraudulent intent.”

-People who have been interviewed the committee have said the panel’s investigators have zeroed in on moments when Trump was informed his rhetoric was not rooted in fact or warned that he was urging others to break the law.
+People interviewed by the committee have said the panel’s investigators have zeroed in on moments when Trump was informed his rhetoric was not rooted in fact or warned that he was urging others to break the law.

-Investigators have focused even on events that took place before Election Day, apparently attempting to establish that Trump’s claims that ballots sent by mail could lead to fraud were part of a plot to allow him to overturn the election if he lost, according to two people who have been quizzed by the committee, who requested anonymity to discuss their private depositions.
+Investigators have focused even on events that took place before Election Day, apparently attempting to establish that Trump’s claims that ballots sent by mail could lead to fraud were part of a plot to allow him to overturn the election if he lost, according to two people who have been quizzed by the committee, who spoke on the condition of anonymity to discuss their private depositions.

-One of those people said he spent hours being asked questions about former chief of staff Mark Meadows, and others have been quizzed about Meadows’s interactions with outside advisers.
-A spokesman for Meadows did not respond to requests for comment Thursday.
+One of those people said the committee spent five hours focused particularly on the role of former chief of staff Mark Meadows and Trump attorney Cleta Mitchell in casting doubt on the election even before the vote.
+The committee is probing extensive text messages between Meadows and Mitchell, the two people said.

 The committee has also focused on how quickly some of Trump’s top advisers came to believe that allegations circulated by some of his allies that Dominion Voting Systems machines had been hacked were not true, one of the people said.
 And they have been interested in why campaign lawyers disengaged from Trump’s elections challenges, allowing Trump’s personal attorney Rudolph W. Giuliani to take the lead instead.